landchat/LandChat/wizard/lc_setup.md

 ## 1

-Clone this repository to your own PC,  than use FTP tools to upload the folder `upload` to your server.
+Clone this repository to your own PC,  then use FTP tools to upload the folder `upload` to your server.

 ## 2